SQL Server

 -- 3. Create a User and Grant Database-Level Permissions

--- The following commands MUST be run on EACH database you wish to monitor
+-- Run steps 3 and 4 on EACH database you wish to monitor

 USE [<YourDatabaseName>]; -- Replace with your database name